 Telepresence provides for ship-to-shore communication in real time both with video and audio.
 The ship broadcasts three live high-definition-quality video feeds via satellite.
 Participants in the shore-side Exploration Command Centers (ECCs) can see these feeds, as can anyone else on Internet 2.
 Shipboard technicians running the system can send video to shore from any of the 18 cameras on the ship and even several of the computer screens.
 Also critical is the intercom system which directly links everyone by voice.
 If I just press a button on the intercom unit in the Jakarta ECC and speak into the microphone, I can have a conversation with someone on the ship or someone in Seattle.

 Over the last two months, we’ve learned many of the strengths and challenges associated with telepresence.
 One of the particularly exciting developments has been the adaptability of scientists to use complementary technology.
-At the very beginning of this expedition, all of the shore-side scientists were participating from the ECCs in Jakarta, Indonesia and Seattle, Washington.
+At the very beginning of this expedition, all of the shore-side scientists were participating from the ECCs in Jakarta, Indonesia, and Seattle, Washington.
 Since then, the team found ways to tap into the Internet 2 feeds from their universities to see the video.
-Add the final ingredient, a simple conference phone call in the Seattle ECC and suddenly scientists in Woods Hole Oceanographic Institution (WHOI) and the University of Victoria, British Columbia are ‘directly’ connected as well.
+Add the final ingredient, a simple conference phone call in the Seattle ECC and suddenly scientists at the Woods Hole Oceanographic Institution (WHOI) and the University of Victoria, British Columbia are ‘directly’ connected as well.

 Besides all of the undersea ‘finds’ from this expedition, by the time this is over, I expect well also have a very well-documented telepresence version of ‘jet-lag’.